solracsf/osTicky/README.md

 A working installation of **osTicket 1.9.4 or later** is required before osTicky 2.x can be configured.

+Download the latest version from https://github.com/acs-ferreira/osTicky/releases/latest and Upload/Install it trough Joomla Installer.

 You will need the following data in order to configure osTicky:

 * osTicket database host